CarterMiller/TextFieldExtensions/README.md

 - UITextFieldExtendedViewFloat - extensions to support the floating placeholder text
 - UITextFieldExtendedViewGlow - extensions to support glowing edges
 - UITextFieldExtendedView - extensions to support popup pickerViews
+- UITextFieldExtendedMultiPopup - extensions to support multi-selection.
+Select from a dataset.

 To use the controls, add a UITextField to a view, and change the class to UItextFieldExtendedView